lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ### Native annuals
 - [Partridge pea](/info-sheets/cha-fas/) - Chamaecrista fasciculata - $7 for 2 plants in a quart pot.
 Only 1 left!
-- Wild cucumber - Echinocystis lobata - $6 for 1 plant in a 2qt pot.
-(These are large plants!)

 ### "Zoigls" - $3 pint or 2 for $5

 "Zoigl" originally referred to a specific style of home-brewn, unfiltered German beer with no shelf life.
 It's also used to describe a beer that didn't quite come out as expected, and thus isn't suitable for wide distribution -- a "factory second," if you will.

 What does this have to do with native plants?
 Well, we have some plants that didn't quite come out as planned, or that we can't identify to species level.
-We're marking these down to $3 per pot, or 2 for $5 -- the same price as our annual non-natives.
+We're marking these down to $3 per pot, or 2 for $5 -- the same price as our non-natives.

 - _Monarda?_ These seeds were labeled Monarda punctata (spotted bee-balm), but have produced plants that look more like Monarda fistulosa (wild bee-balm or wild bergamot).
 I'll know when they flower, but in the meantime, you can get a discount on a lovely native that -- regardless of species -- has sweet-scented leaves and flowers.
 - _Symphyotrichum cordifolium (blue wood aster; heart leaved aster) or Eurybia divaricata? (white wood aster)_ These are from seeds I collected last year, but I didn't key out the plant when it was flowering.
 All I know they are asters, i.e. from one of the genera that used to be lumped into genus _Aster_, before it was split into 10 different genera(!)
 With only leaves to go on, I can't tell them apart (nor can iNaturalist!)
 Either way, both are native species that produce a white or whitish-blue flower in late summer or early fall (when many other flowers are beginning to fade), and thrive in very similar conditions (partial shade with medium to medium-dry soil).
 Until they flower, benefit from my mistake!
+- _Milkweeds (Asclepias)_.
+These were given to me to sell, with the caveat that they were either swamp milkweed (A. incarnata) or common milkweed (A. syriaca), but the person didn't know which.

 ### Non-native perennials - <strike>$4 each</strike> $3 each or 2 for $5
 - Lavender ('Munstead')
 - Oregano
-- Lemon Balm - only the 'Mandarina' cultivar left
+- Lemon Balm - 'Mandarina' (it really smells like oranges!)
 - Sage - Broadleaf
 - Peppermint
 - Catnip